-• B'Tselem work in a Israel and Palestine.
+• Like Video Volunteers, B'Tselem work in a single country.
 They are an Israeli human rights organisation, whose core goal is to change Israeli policy in the Occupied Territories.

 They identify a dual focus for their Video for Change efforts: 1) to use video as legal evidence or a tool for lobbying and educating authorities in order to effect legal or policy change surrounding human rights abuses and; 2) to raise awareness of human rights violations among the Israel public by spreading videos through traditional mass media and new media.